ember-learn/guides-source/guides/release/tutorial/autocomplete-component.md

   setupRenderingTest(hooks);

   test('should initially load all listings', async function (assert) {
-    // we want our actions to return promises,
+    // we want our actions to return promises, since they are potentially
+    // fetching data asynchronously.
-    //since they are potentially fetching data asynchronously this.set('filterByCity', () => Promise.resolve({ results: ITEMS }));
+    this.set('filterByCity', () => Promise.resolve({ results: ITEMS }));
   });